Olkoa/ArchivingEmail/app/README.md

 ### Email Exploration and Visualization

-Okloa provides multiple visualizations to explore your email archive:
+Olkoa provides multiple visualizations to explore your email archive:

 - **Dashboard**: Overview of key metrics and email activity
 - **Email Explorer**: Browse and search through individual emails